Homies-Tech-Innovation/aethel/docs/backend/04-DataBase-Design.md

 function extractImageReferences(content: string): string[];
 ```

-**Purpose**: Parse document content and extract all image fileNames/URLs.
+**Purpose**: Parse document content and extract all image URLs.

 **Algorithm**:

-1. Define a regex pattern for image syntax (to be determined during implementation).
+1. Initialize an empty array, `imageUrls`, to store the results.
-2. Use `content.matchAll(regex)` to find all image references.
+2. Use a `try-catch` block to handle potential JSON parsing errors.
-3. Extract the fileName or URL from each match.
+3. Inside the `try` block, parse the `content` string into a JavaScript object using `JSON.parse()`.
-4. Return an array of unique image references.
+4. Iterate through the parsed array of objects.
+For each object:
+    - If the object's `type` property is `"image"`, extract the `url` from its `props` property.
+    - Add the extracted `url` to the `imageUrls` array.
+5. If parsing fails, log the error and return an empty array to prevent crashes.
+6. Return the `imageUrls` array.

 ### 2. Mark Images for Deletion